Zilliqa/ZRC/zrcs/zrc-6.md

 7. ZRC-6 features contract ownership transfer by making the contract owner mutable.

-8. ZRC-6 only includes read-only transitions that contain important logic or provide immutable parameters.
-This standard encourages developers to use the remote fetch to retrieve simple data.
+8. ZRC-6 only includes read-only transitions that contains important logic.
+This standard encourages developers to use the remote fetch instead of using callbacks to retrieve simple data.

 ## III.
 Motivation